-Nationally recognized as a leader in the field of youth chorus directors, Ms. Ellsworth has served has Artistic Director of Anima – Glen Ellyn Children’s Chorus since 1996.
-Under her direction, Anima has won several national awards, including the 2013 ASCAP award for Adventurous Programming from Chorus America, the 2013 Tribute Award from Chicago A Cappella, the once-in-an-organizational lifetime Margaret Hillis Award for Choral Excellence from Chorus America (2008), and the 2009 Dale Warland Singers Commissioning Award jointly given by the American Composers Forum and Chorus America.
+Emily Ellsworth is a nationally recognized as a leader in the field of youth chorus directors and has served as Artistic Director of Anima – Glen Ellyn Children’s Chorus since 1996.
+Under her direction, Anima has won several national awards, including the 2013 ASCAP award for Adventurous Programming from Chorus America, the 2013 Tribute Award from Chicago A Cappella, the once- in-an-organizational lifetime Margaret Hillis Award for Choral Excellence from Chorus America (2008), and the 2009 Dale Warland Singers Commissioning Award jointly given by the American Composers Forum and Chorus America.

 Ms. Ellsworth has additionally served as Lecturer in Choral Conducting at Northwestern University and serves as the advisor for the Opera Workshop choral series with Boosey & Hawkes publishers.
 She has served several times on the music panel of the National Endowment for the Arts, and has over 20 years of singing and teaching experience as a voice faculty member in various college and university settings.
 She has served the American Choral Directors’ Association as the Central Division Repertoire and Standards Chair for Children’s and Community Youth Choirs, and is a long standing member of the National Association of Teachers of Singing.
 In 2010, she was inducted as a National Honorary Member to the Sigma Alpha Iota Music Fraternity.